ossuminc/riddl/doc/src/hugo/content/introduction/who-can-benefit-from-riddl.md

 ---

 RIDDL is technology-agnostic, but not design-agnostics.
-It is purposefully aimed at the design of large scale, web-sized, distributed systems based on reactive architecture.
+It is purposefully aimed at the design of large scale, distributed systems based on reactive architecture.
 It allows specification of the design of a system, without regard to programming language, cloud vendor choice, or specific technology choices.
 Using RIDDL allows a living design to evolve through every stage of the development process and then through continuing maintenance and evolution of the system designed.